 Color plays an important role in passenger wayfinding and creating Neighborhood Identity.
-Station design encompasses two different color typologies, one for structure and steel components that make use of high-performance paint, and the other for accent colors that play a key role in placemaking and the overall station design.
+Station design encompasses two different color typologies, one for structure and steel components that make use of high-performance paint, and the other for accent colors that play a key role in place-making and the overall station design.
 Accent colors must not occur in field painted items but in factory finished or integral color components to avoid paint touch-up requirements by maintenance.

-Architectural colors for the painted steel or other structural components are defined in the Design Criteria Manual, and acceptable paint products can be found in the ST Standard Specifications.
+Architectural colors for the painted steel or other structural components are defined in the STRM, and acceptable paint products can be found in the ST Standard Specifications.
 These colors are neutral and range from light to dark.
 The intent is to provide a quiet backdrop for form, material, and accent colors that create a distinctive station identity.
-Use of lighter gray colors in recent stations have created markedly 'brighter and livelier' station environments (Northgate station is one example).
+Use of lighter gray colors in recent stations have created markedly 'brighter and livelier' station environments.

-Use accent colors to create visual interest, complement the design, and foster community identity through placemaking.
+Use accent colors to create visual interest, complement the design, and foster community identity through place-making.
 Coordinate the color with stakeholders and the AHJ to help establish station identity.
 Station accent colors are an opportunity to enhance the passenger experience, act as a deterrent to vandalism, and draw the eyes to key decision points.
+Station designs and passenger circulation routes should be apparent without relying on color as a means of wayfinding alone.

-While bold accent colors are useful for placemaking take care that the accent color selection and location does not conflict with or match too directly the wayfinding or art.
+While bold accent colors are useful for place-making take care that the accent color selection and location does not conflict with or match too directly the wayfinding or art.
 Sound Transit has identified colors for the different route lines and to avoid passenger confusion those colors should not be used as accent colors.